-Physicians may independently file individual patient INDs for Resolaris or one of our other product candidates.
+Physicians may independently file individual patient INDs for Resolaris or, when in clinical trials, for Stalaris or one of our other product candidates.
 We may disagree with a physician's or the FDA's conclusion that our product candidate is suitable for evaluation under a particular individual patient IND, and any decision by us not to make our product candidate available for evaluation under this setting may subject us to negative publicity or market perception.